 RMIT ALP Club Constitution Aims:

-To expose students to the ideas, policies, actions and labor organisation's involved in the Labor Movement throughout Australia.
+- To expose students to the ideas, policies, actions and labour organisations involved in the Labor Movement throughout Australia.

 - To encourage active student membership of Australian Trade Unions operating within Australia.